IDENTIFICATION

 Flush the affected area with vinegar (3 to 10 % acetic acid in water) as soon as possible, and continue to irrigate for 30 seconds.
 After flushing, carefully remove any adherent tentacles.
 Vinegar may irritate the sting sites, but should still be applied.
 It is not designed to relieve pain associated with jellyfish stings, but to prevent further discharge of nematocysts.
 Nematocyst inhibition and analgesia are two distinct and separate areas of management.
 The fresh sting area should never be rubbed with sand, towels or anything else.
 Methylated spirits is not recommended. |

 Remove contact lenses.
 Irrigate immediately with water or saline for at least 30 minutes.
 If the eye is contaminated with solid particles, the eyelid should be completely everted and any solid material removed as quickly as possible whilst continuing to irrigate.
-A topical anesthetic may be necessary in some patients to enable the patient to open their eyelids sufficiently for effective irrigation. |
+A topical anesthetic is recommended to enable the patient to open their eyelids sufficiently for effective irrigation. |

 The eye should be examined immediately following flushing with a slit-lamp microscope and fluorescein stain.
-All patients should be reviewed the following day.
 Any evidence of injury requires specialist ophthalmological assessment. |

 SIGNS AND SYMPTOMS

 Following exposure, the victim may experience immediate excruciating pain which increases in mounting waves, despite removal of the tentacle.
 The victim may scream and become irrational.
 Areas of contact appear as purple or brown lines often compared to the marks made by a whip.
 A pattern of transverse bars is usually visible and whealing is prompt and massive.
 Edema, erythema, and vesiculation soon follow and when these subside patches of full thickness necrosis are revealed.
-Patients may develop a variety of systemic effects that include acute pulmonary edema, cardiovascular instability, shock, and cardiac arrest.
+Patients may develop a variety of systemic effects that include acute pulmonary edema, cardiovascular instability and dysrhythmias, hypertension, hypotension, shock, and cardiac arrest.
 When death occurs it is usually due to a (presumed) cardiac arrest on the beach. |

 Clinical effects may develop following contact with intact or dismembered jellyfish, or nets containing body parts.
 Exposures generally occur when people are swimming in the sea or when specimens are washed up on the beach and handled or stood on.
 Jellyfish do not “attack” humans and stings are usually the result of a creature drifting into humans or humans colliding into a jellyfish. |